anthonycroft/work-day-scheduler/README.md

 Data entered and not saved will be lost once the user navigates away from the current day (by clicking the previous or next icons - see below) *or* we move past midnight (in the local timezone) thus triggering the app to display the new day.

-A user can delete data for any time period by clicking on the *Delete* button positioned at the end of each time-block.
+A user can delete data for any time period by clicking on the *Delete* button positioned at the end of each time-block (next to the *Save* button).
 A warning is displayed prompting the user to confirm event(s) deletion prior to data being removed.

 The user can move between days by clicking the '<' (previous) or '>' (next) icons at the top of the scheduler.
 Previously stored schedule information for the new day is displayed in the relevant time-blocks.